Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Introduction

-Despite the fact that numerous methods have emerged in recent years, a large part of the multi-modal 3D scene understanding remains rather scattered in different tasks, and no such systematic surveys exist.
+Despite the fact that numerous methods have emerged in recent years, a large part of the multi-modal 3D intelligence remains rather scattered in different tasks, and no such systematic surveys exist.
 Therefore, it is necessary to systematically summarize recent studies, comprehensively evaluate the performance of different approaches, and prospectively point out future research directions.
 This motivates this survey that will fill this gap.
-The major contributions of this paper can be summarized as: \begin{itemize} \item \textbf{Systematic survey of multi-modal 3D scene understanding.} To the best of our knowledge, this is the first survey to thoroughly discuss the recent advances in multi-modal 3D scene understanding.
-To provide readers with a clear comprehension of our article, we categorize algorithms into different taxonomies from the perspective of both required data modality and target downstream tasks, as shown in \cref{Taxonomy}. \item \textbf{Comprehensive performance evaluation and analysis.} We compare the existing multi-modal 3D scene understanding approaches on several publicly available datasets.
-Our in-depth analysis can help researchers in selecting the baseline suitable for their specific applications while also offering valuable insights about the modification of existing methods. \item \textbf{Insightful discussion of future prospects.} Based on the systematic survey and comprehensive performance comparison, some promising future research directions are discussed, including large-scale 3D foundation model, data-efficient training, computational efficiency of 3D modeling, and incorporation of additional modalities. \end{itemize}

-The structure of this paper is organized as follows. \cref{section2} summarizes the problem definition and primary challenge in multi-modal 3D scene understanding. \cref{section3,section4} provide in-depth explorations of typical approaches used for different downstream tasks in 3D+2D and 3D+language scene understanding, respectively. \cref{section5} introduces the benchmark datasets and evaluation metrics, as well as the comparative analysis of different techniques.
-Finally, \cref{section6} concludes this paper and discusses the promising avenues for future research.
+The major contributions of this paper can be summarized as: